navdeepsekhon/AndroidWeatherApp/README.md

 * Sends a daily notification with day's weather details.

+* Uses SQLite to store weather data.

-* Refreshes data every every 3 hours (if the build version is less than KitKat) or everyone 1 hour (if the build version is greater than or equal to KitKat) in the backend.
+* Refreshes data every every 3 hours (if the build version is less than KitKat) or everyone 1 hour (if the build version is greater than or equal to KitKat) in the database.

+* To build and run the app, you will need to get an API key from http://openweathermap.org/ and replace it in WeatherAppConstants class. <code>public static final String OW_APIID_STRING = "OPEN_WEATHEER_API_KEY_HERE";</code>

 ###Screenshots: